alokranjan609/React-NewsGram/README.md

 ### Features
 - Fetches news articles from an external API
 - Displays news articles in a clean and responsive layout
-- Provides a search functionality to find specific news articles (if implemented)
+- Provides a search functionality to find specific news articles

 ### Technologies Used
 - React